-"I had been nursing my son for so long," she replied, "for twenty nights I had not closed my eyes, because he had got far worse since our return from Sicily, where we were all working.
+"I had been nursing my son for so long," she re-plied, "for twenty nights I had not closed my eyes, because he had got far worse since our return from Sicily, where we were all working.
 But that night he seemed better, so I went to lie down in another room, leaving both doors open.
-He had a very bad hæmorrhage in the middle of the night.
+He had a very bad hæmor-rhage in the middle of the night.
 I heard him, and hastened to rise and go to him.
 But I was quite stupefied with sleep, and mistook the turn outside my room, falling down a flight of narrow stairs.
 I think I must have fainted; but I heard him crying, and I managed to crawl to him and to remain till my brother came.
 Then the pain was so intolerable that we called in the doctor, and he said I was to go to the Hospital to have the arm well set.
 I thought I could Hospital to have the arm well set.
 I thought I could have returned home the same night, so let my brother bring me in his barraccio.
 But the pain was too acute, and the doctor told me I had far better stay in the Hospital, as I should only be a burden at home.
 Therefore I remained.
-Filippo waited four days without me, but then he came, too, for there was nobody to nurse him, poor boy!
-Besides, they told him I should see him often; so we felt nearer together." gether.
+Filippo waited four days without me, but then he came, too, for there was nobody to nurse him, poor boy !
+Besides, they told him I should see him often; so we felt nearer to-gether." gether."

-Before leaving I asked the Capo-Salo how this neglect of the poor mother had occurred, and she simply answered that it was forbidden for patients to go to other wards, unless accompanied by an infermiera, and that yesterday no one had had time.

-When I returned to the Hospital at three I found
+Before leaving I. asked the Capo-Salo how this neglect of the poor mother had occurred, and she simply answered that it was forbidden for patients to go to other wards, unless accompanied by an in-fermiera, and that yesterday no one had had time.
+When I returned to the Hospital at three I found Morie till in had.
+I helped her to dress and to walk

 Maria still in bed.
 I helped her to dress, and to walk along the corridor and up the stairs to the men's ward.
-She was still very weak and shaky, and apologised pathetically for leaning on me.
-Her son was still sitting propped up with endless pillows, the bag of oxygen beside him.
-He could hardly smile at his mother, and said no word, merely signing that he wanted more oxygen.
+She was still very weak and shaky, and apologised satisfy the second seco mother, and said no word, merely signing that he wanted more oxygen.
 He was a great deal weaker; the pulse scarcely perceptible, and very rapid.
 Even after an inhalation he was unable to speak.
 I gave the poor woman a chair, and she seated herself near him, also quite silent.
-I left them like this: she so piteously patient in her grief, he panting like a wounded animal.
+I left them like this : she so piteously patient in her grief, he panting like a wounded animal.

 I stayed away less than an hour, but on entering the ward I saw a group round Filippo's chair-convalescents in their white Hospital garments, infermieri in their grey uniform, and the brown tonaco of Padre Clemente.
-I knew at once the end had come, and exclaimed, "That poor woman!" hastening to go to her.
+I knew at once the end had come, and ex-claimed, "That poor woman!" hastening to go to her.
 But Barga saw and came to me, saying that Padre Clemente had sent her back to her ward as soon as he came and saw that "la Sorella Morte" was wrapping the poor boy in her mantle of peace.
-So I turned to follow her down the stairs and along the corridor, where the sun sent slanting rays, thinking how its brightness must have mocked her sorrow, as previous page next page
+So I turned to follow her down the stairs and along the corridor, where the sun sent slanting rays, thinking how its brightness must have mocked her sorrow, as